-I love that.
-I think that is good encouragement for people on both sides of the mic.
-I think that’s the power of podcasting.
+Alex: I love that.
+It’s a good encouragement for people on both sides of the mic.
+That’s the power of podcasting.
 I think it’s important that we all remember that we are here to add value to people’s lives.
 You never know who’s listening and really needs what you have to share.
 Anything else you’d like to say before we close?

 And the best thing to remember is that no matter what anyone tells you about how to do a podcast, there are no rules.
 You do it your way.
 Put out the content the way you want.
 Enjoy yourself.
 Enjoy it.
 And again, you never know who’s listening.

 About Todd Cochrane

 Todd Cochrane, CEO of Blubrry Podcasting, wrote the book on podcasting.
 Well, at least the first one: “Podcasting: The Do-It-Yourself Guide.”
 The founder of the People’s Choice Podcast Awards and the Tech Podcast Network, he’s also credited with introducing the first advertisers into podcasting, GoDaddy.
 Cochrane was inducted into the inaugural class of the Podcast Hall of Fame in 2015.
 But perhaps his biggest influence on podcasting is Blubrry Podcasting and its parent company RawVoice, which is a full-service podcast hosting service with the No. 1 podcasting plugin for WordPress and much more.
 A United States Navy Veteran who served 25 years and retired with the rank of Senior Chief Petty Officer, Cochrane resides in Quincy, Michigan.